ruke1ire/mobile-robot-hl/etc/design/design.md

-# Design
+# System Design

-The design ideas of this package is discussed in this file.
+The system design ideas of this package is discussed in this file.
 Note that the ros2 framework is used therefore terms such as "node", "topic", and "service" refers to their definition in the ros2 framework.

 ## Functional Requirements